JanGalante/galante.se.react/README.md

   - [ ] Use [Nullish coalescing operator (??)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator)
   - [ ] Use optional chaining (?.)
   - [ ] Implement a [logging service](https://www.slant.co/topics/2615/~best-javascript-client-side-error-logging-services#1)
+  - [ ] Add login
+  - [ ] Need to be logged in to manipulated todo list

 API:s to use as data sources